 What do the experts think of the the new Toyota Verso MPV?
 Read on to see our roundup of the road test reviews published so far.
-Don’t forget we will update this post regularly as more reviews are published.
+Don’t forget we will update this post regularly as more Toyota Verso reviews are published.

-Toyota Verso What Car? review
+Toyota Verso review – What Car?

 First up, Pete Tullin praised the car’s power, refinement and comfort in his four-star What Car? review.
 Complimenting the 2.0-litre diesel engine’s responsiveness, economy and lower emissions, he writes: ‘This latest Verso is far more refined and comfortable than the car it replaces, while interior quality has also taken a big step forward.